catalyst-cloud/catalystcloud-docs/source/object-storage/using-container.rst

             <h4> Requirements </h4>

-        To be able to interact with the Swift API directly you will need to have sourced a set of valid OpenStack credentials.
-These can be obtained from the RC file (under Access & Security, API Access, or using the command line tools).

         In addition to sourcing the correct environment variables, you will also need to have installed the standard client library for swift, which in this case is the Python Swiftclient.
 This can be added to your current Python environment;